hyperledgendary/contract-as-a-service/README.md

 # Running IBP with self-managed K8S Smart Contracts

+*Aim*

-Aim of this is to show how with IBP 2.5.2, the Chaincode containers that run Smart Contracts can be run in a namespace of your own choosing in K8S.
+To show how with IBP 2.5.2, the Chaincode containers that run Smart Contracts can be run in a namespace of your own choosing in K8S.
 This is a new feature of IBP, and is made possible by the underlying Hyperledger Fabric - Extenal Chaincode and Chaincode-as-a-server features.

-Objectives
+*Objectives*
 - Setup an Ansible based environment to use for configuration
 - Build a NodeJS Smart Contract in a Docker image & push the image to the repository
 - Using the IBP Ansible collection, provision a basic network of Peers and Orderers